Xomboodle/NerdBot-v2/README.md

 - Additional moderation commands (TBD)
 - Increase verbosity of `help` command - get the help info for a specific command, rather than the whole list (TODO)
-- Improvements to data storage (In progress)
+- Improvements to data storage (Implemented)
-- Improvements to code readability and maintainability (In progress)
+- Improvements to code readability and maintainability (Forever in progress)
 - New features for all users to play around with (TBD)

 This list will be updated in the future once development has had more progress made.